SESYNC-ci/sesync-ci.github.io/faq/_drafts/virtual_comms_tech.md

 ### Video Calls

 Video calls allow you to meet virtually and see the other participants via video.
 Most also allow participation via phone (without video) as well.
+Check out features such as call length, group calling, screen sharing, and recording that might be useful to your team.

  - Zoom*
  - WebEx